Amitabh0954/Adam6/app/user_account/interfaces/routes/README.md

-This folder contains the routes module.
+This directory is intentionally left empty.